 1. Do mobile app testing on the cloud

 The cloud creates a mobile environment online on a simulator.
-To read about cloud computing read our blog: Cloud computing for small businesses & start-ups.
 This allows for a huge number of scenarios to be tested.
-Any other way of testing would have a limit on the number of scenarios which can be tested.
+Any other way of testing would have a limit on the number of scenarios that can be tested.

 The cloud is able to create various operating environments virtually.
-The mobile app can then be installed on these environments and testing can be performed.
-The cloud also provides for an unlimited (scalable) amount of space for storing of testing data.
+The mobile app can then be installed in these environments and testing can be performed.
+The cloud also provides an unlimited (scalable) amount of space for storing testing data.

 2. Choose a combination of Physical Devices & Emulators for Mobile app testing

 Let’s first understand what an emulator is.
-An emulator is a software which allows for different environments to be created for the mobile app to be tested.
+An emulator is a software that allows for different environments to be created for the mobile app to be tested.
 There are many types of emulators:

 1. Device emulator: The device manufacturers generally provide their own emulators.
 This is beneficial from their perspective.
-Device manufacturers generally want their device to support most mobile apps.
+Device manufacturers generally want their devices to support most mobile apps.

 2. Browser emulator: We also have browser emulators.
 The purpose of browser emulators is to create the browsers virtually for mobile app testing.